-This is one of those motherhood experiences, where I eventually had to accept my mom was right and she told me so.
+Oral thrush is one of those motherhood experiences, where I thought I knew what I was doing but eventually had to accept my mom was right and she told me so.

-My son had thrush on his tongue, when he was about 2 months old.
-Thrush is an infection of the mouth caused by the candida fungus, also known as yeast.
+My son had oral thrush on his tongue when he was about 2 months old.
+Thrush is a common infection in the mouth caused by the candida fungus, also known as yeast.
 A common sign of thrush is the presence of creamy white, slightly raised lesions in your mouth – usually on your tongue or inner cheeks – but also sometimes on the roof of your mouth, gums, tonsils, or back of your throat.
-The lesions, may have a “cottage cheese” appearance.
+The lesions may have a “cottage cheese” appearance.
 (Source: WebMD)

-This yeast infection, is not only visible but can also cause discomfort and pain for the babies.
-If you observe such white patches on tongue or inner cheeks, try to rub them away with wet gauze pad, covered on your finger first and see if it goes away.
-If it doesn’t come off easily, then it’s high likely thrush.
+This yeast infection is not only visible but can also cause discomfort and pain for the babies.
+If you observe such white patches on the tongue or inner cheeks, try to rub them away with a wet gauze pad, covered on your finger first and see if it goes away.
+If it doesn’t come off easily, then it’s highly likely thrush.

-At this point, my mom was begging me to clean my son’s mouth with gauze pad, dipped in water mixed with baking soda.
+At this point, my mom was begging me to clean my son’s mouth with a gauze pad, dipped in water mixed with baking soda.
 So I gave in and started to clean it as my mom directed us 3 times a day, after breastfeeding.
-On 2nd day, whiteness diminished.
-Thrush was completely gone on the 3rd day with no side affects.
+On the 2nd day, whiteness diminished.
+Thrush was completely gone on the 3rd day with no side effects.
 (I told you so!)

-Once the thrush is gone, I highly recommend to keep frequently cleaning your nipples with fresh water and disinfect bottle nipples by boiling them.
+Once the thrush is gone, I highly recommend keeping frequently cleaning your nipples with fresh water and disinfecting bottle nipples by boiling them.